Lyndros/tsRestAPIServer/README.md

-This is an example of REST API server implementation with typescript.
+This is an example of REST API server implementation with typescript using only native libraries.